dotdoom/comicslate/README.md

 ```

 ## TODO

-* consider using `VOLUME` for certificates and password

 * consider newer nullmailer (2+ has easier configuration) and certbot (0.19+
   supports certificate renewal hook directories), available from